 What is online learning?

-Most classes will be on Blackboard, though additional resources may be used based on the instructor's discretion.
+Most classes will be on Canvas, though additional resources may be used based on the instructor's discretion.

 Do I ever need to come to campus?